 What to Expect During Watchman Implant Procedure for AFib The Watchman is a small device placed in the heart to stop blood clots and prevent strokes due to non-valvular AFib After implantation, people take warfarin for about 45 days until heart tissue grows over the implant

 What Is a Watchman Device and How Does It Work?
-The Watchman device is a small implant that blocks a heart pouch linked to stroke risk in AFib patients, offering an alternative to lifelong blood thinners
+The Watchman is a small, permanent implant placed inside the heart to prevent strokes in people with atrial fibrillation (AFib) It works by sealing off a tiny pouch in the heart where dangerous blood clots tend to form, offering an alternative to long-term blood thinners